 On this episode, Dave Slusher discusses the Image Comics series Velvet.
 He talks about the spy tropes he enjoys, the best parts of the writing and why the subtlety of the art sells the series.

 Velvet is written by Ed Brubaker, drawn by Steve Epting and colored by Bettie Breitweiser.

 My first episode drama featuring the ghost rider and his terrorizing adventure through the supernatural.
 Enjoy.

-Host Derek Coward talks about the origin of Argent from the first part of Grendel #2, which can be found in the Grendel Archives from Dark Horse.
+Host Derek Coward talks about the first confrontation between Grendel and Argent from the second part of Grendel #2, which can be found the Grendel Archives from Dark Horse.